 A-505: Documenting Measurable Skill Gains

-MSGs must be clearly documented in ReHabWorks and in the paper case file.
+MSGs must be clearly documented in ReHabWorks (RHW) and in the paper case file.

-MSGs are captured in ReHabWorks from the Education History page, Training Information page, and the Semester/Grading Period sections within that page.
+MSGs are captured in RHW from the Education History page, Training Information page, and the Semester/Grading Period sections within that page.
 These fields must be updated throughout the life of the case to ensure accurate reporting to Rehabilitation Services Administration and other stakeholders.
-ReferRefer to the ReHabWorks Users Guide B-300: Education History for additional details.
+For more information, refer to the ReHabWorks Users Guide B-300: Education History.

-VR staff must also document MSGs in ReHabWorks case notes to provide specific details about the customers progress and the reason for the update to the MSGs information in ReHabWorks.
-This can be captured in the system generated case note from the comments entered by VR staff when the pages are updated.
+VR staff must also document MSGs in RHW case notes to provide specific details about the customers progress and the reason for the update to the MSGs information in RHW.
+This can be captured in the system-generated case note from the comments entered by VR staff when the pages are updated.

-Paper copies of supporting documentation such as grade reports, transcripts, certificates, or diplomas, must be obtained from the customer when ReHabWorks is updated.
-Copies of these documents are maintained in the customer's paper case file.
+Copies of supporting documentation, such as grade reports, transcripts, certificates, and diplomas, should be obtained from the customer as soon as the MSG is achieved but no later than the Joint Annual Review, when RHW is updated.
+Electronic documents are acceptable but must be printed and maintained in the customer's paper case file.
+Multiple documents to show proof of the MSG are preferred but not required.

 …